 Irene Gunter’s bathroom storage tips

 Gunter & Co‘s blog is a great place to find design inspiration for your home.
 In a recent post, Irene Gunter told her followers the secrets of bathroom storage.
-Here, we share the inside track on keeping clutter at bay.
+Here, we share the clever bathroom ideas that will give you the inside track on keeping clutter at bay.

 1. Plan small bathroom storage whatever the room size